-Treasury operations and cash management for all of VMED O2 UK Limited's wholly-owned subsidiaries are managed on a group basis, including regular cash flow forecasts for both short and long-term commitments.
+It is VMED O2's practice for operational and financial management to be undertaken at a Group level rather than for individual entities that are wholly owned by the Group.
+Treasury operations and cash management for all of VMED O2's wholly owned subsidiaries are managed on a group basis.
+As part of normal business practice, regular cash flow forecasts for both short and long-term commitments are undertaken at Group level.